ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 Now that we know that we can produce data to Kafka, you can stop your Docker container.

-So far, we've developed a Kafka producer to stream data from the UK's Companies House API to a Kafka topic.
+So far, we've developed a Kafka producer that streams data from the UK's Companies House API to a Kafka topic.
 This functionality is packaged into a Docker image, from which we've launched a Docker container.
 I would say that this is quite an achievement, congrats!

 Up until now, we produced data to a Kafka topic.
-Right now, we'll consume data by using Mage, a data orchestrator.
+Right now, we need to consume this data!

 # From Kafka to BigQuery through Mage
 ## Install Mage